AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 Aliases
 -------
-* Aliases allow you to define shortcuts.
-* They replace only the first word on the command line.
+* Alias is nothing more than a shortcut to a long command sequence
+* With alias one can redefine an existing command or name a new one
+* Alias will be evaluated only when executed, thus it may have all the expansions and substitutions one normally has on the cli
-* They are less flexible than functions which we will discuss next.
+* They are less flexible than functions which we will discuss next

 ::

- alias l=ls
- alias space='du -hs .[!.]* * | sort -h'
+ alias l='ls -lAF'   # your own listing command alias space='du -hs .[!.]* * | sort -h'  # shortcut for checking space usage
- alias rm='rm -i'
+ alias me="echo \"'$(id -un)' '$(id -gn)'\""  # prints in the compact way login/group alias rm='rm -i'  # redefine rm to be asked every time when you remove something alias rm='rm -rf'  # redefine rm to remove directories as well with no extra questions

 Aliases go to *.bashrc* and available later by default (really, anywhere they can be read by the shell).